hanekawa-tracker/hanekawa/README.md

 ## License

 hanekawa is licensed under the GPLv3 license.

+Note: files in the `benches/samples` directory are not part of this project.
+They are from the [Internet Archive](https://archive.org/) and are **not** covered by this project's license.